agimus-project/guided_tamp_benchmark/README.md

 ```

 ## Usage
 There are examples of usage in directory examples.
+Here are some additional examples.
 ### Task class
 There are three tasks, Shelf Task, Waiter Task, Tunnel Task.
 Here is an example of task initialization.